George Risk Industries: The Perfect Value Trap

 Simply put, the Risk family's 58% majority stake in the company makes it almost impossible for public shareholders to realise a satisfactory return despite the strength of the underlying business.

-The family is using the company as their personal bank account and brokerage, investing in various low-yield, low-return assets that have under-performed the broader market since 2000 (which is as far back as I bothered to analyse).
-In effect, the portfolio yields a measly 2 - 3% return through dividends and interest, with capital appreciation significantly below multiple public market benchmarks.
+The family is using the company as its personal bank account and brokerage, investing in various low-yield, low-return assets that have under-performed the broader market since 2000 (which is as far back as I bothered to analyse).
+In effect, the portfolio yields a measly 2-3% return through dividends and interest, with capital appreciation significantly below multiple public market benchmarks.

 Typically, the b-school sum-of-the-parts (''SOTP'') methodology says we should value the investment portfolio separately from the core business.
-Hence, backing out the $25.5M from their $41M market cap leaves the core business valued at $15.5M, which seems exceedingly low since it generated $3.36M in operating income for FY2016, and is on-track to record similar profits this year.
+Hence, backing out the $25.5M from its $41M market cap leaves the core business valued at $15.5M, which seems exceedingly low since it generated $3.36M in operating income for FY2016, and is on track to record similar profits this year.
 If we back out the remaining $6M in cash, George Risk's enterprise value would be closer to $9M, which makes the company seem even cheaper.

 However, this methodology is inappropriate if we consider the fact that the Risk family has zero incentive to ensure value realisation for public shareholders.
-For time immemorial, management has been content to allocate excess funds to low-yielding, low performance assets.
-Although they do pay a 4% dividend which provides some cash flow to common shareholders, the core bull case is effectively broken because of poor capital allocation.
+For time immemorial, management has been content to allocate excess funds to low-yielding, low-performance assets.
+Although it does pay a 4% dividend, which provides some cash flow to common shareholders, the core bull case is effectively broken because of poor capital allocation.

-In fact, I would argue that the investment portfolio should be heavily discounted because of the subpar returns on equity that the company is receiving.
-Compared to a myriad of passive strategies, the investment portfolio on George Risk's balance sheet is actually destroying value compared to the possible alternatives, including returning capital to shareholders so that they can re-invest at higher returns.
+In fact, I would argue that the investment portfolio should be heavily discounted because of the sub-par returns on equity that the company is receiving.
+Compared to a myriad of passive strategies, the investment portfolio on George Risk's balance sheet is actually destroying value compared to the possible alternatives, including returning capital to shareholders so that it can re-invest at higher returns.

-These corporate governance shenanigans are all-too-common in family-run public companies - most of the time, management has no incentive to act in the best interest of public shareholders, and are content with using the balance sheet as their personal piggy bank whilst continuing to get paid hundreds of thousands in salaries.
+These corporate governance shenanigans are all too common in family-run public companies - most of the time, managements have no incentive to act in the best interest of public shareholders, and are content with using the balance sheet as their personal piggy bank whilst continuing to get paid hundreds of thousands in salaries.

 Despite this clear obstacle, bulls have held out hope, saying that perhaps management would be willing to return capital in the future.
 However, the tax implications of such a distribution would almost certainly kill the idea, particularly since the Risk family would bear the brunt of these taxes (being the largest shareholder).

 The other possibility that has been floated is that maybe management would be amenable to spinning off the investment portfolio as a separate entity, thus ensuring a tax-free distribution for shareholders.
-Whilst this creates value for smaller shareholders, the family hardly has any incentive to undertake this given that they would significantly decrease the funds available for investment on the company's balance sheet.
+Whilst this creates value for smaller shareholders, the family hardly has any incentive to undertake this given that it would significantly decrease the funds available for investment on the company's balance sheet.

 Overall, there seems to be no plausible scenario that would benefit both the Risk family and public shareholders, and this isn't likely to change in the coming decades.
 The cash hoarding began long before the passing of Ken Risk in 2013, and should continue well into the tenure of his daughter and current CEO Stephanie Risk-McElroy.